wasp-lang/wasp/web/docs/auth/migrate-from-11.md

   ```bash
   wasp db seed
   ```
-  If you have multiple migration scripts, you can pick which one to run by selecting it from the list.
+  If you added multiple migration scripts, you can pick which one to run by selecting it from the list.

+1. Verify that the auth still works locally by logging in with each of the auth methods.
+1. Update your JS code to use the new auth helper functions for getting the `email` or `username` of the currently logged-in user.
+Read more about the helpers in the [Auth Entities](./entities#accessing-the-auth-fields) section.

+  The helpers you'll probably use are the `getEmail` and `getUsername` helpers.

   :::info Migrating a deployed app

-    _First, deploy your app_ with the changes from previous steps.
+    After you have run the migration script locally, updated your JS code and saw that it's okay, _deploy the app_ with the changes you have made so far.

     Then you'll need to run the migration script on the production database with `wasp db seed` command.

     **Running the migration script on the production database**